cpb-/yocto-cooker/README.md

 - `chef update`: if you have modified a commit number or you want to pull the latest version of a branch

 - `chef generate`: if you have modified a `local.conf` or a `layers`-attribute.

 Then `chef build` to restart the compilations.

+Another useful sub-command is:

+- `chef clean {recipe} [build-configs...]` that will erase all files produced during the compilation of a recipe (and also the shared-state-cache associated files).

 Each sub-command has additional command line options, e.g. with `init` the download-dir can be set using the `-d` switch.